 The service is also well suited to business transactions of all shapes and sizes.
-If you have complex requirements or are in need of expert advice, TorFX is a solid choice.
+If you are need of expert advice, TorFX is a solid choice.
 That said, the service is not well suited to smaller transfers.
 If you are more technically inclined, you may consider alternatives such as TransferWise or CurrencyFair.

 If you have any questions or feedback about our TorFX review, let us know in the comments below.